On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-\paragraph{Outline of the numerical procedure} Based on auxiliary problems~\eqref{auxiliary_nonlinear_lower} and the above description, Algorithm~\ref{alg:nonlinearity_computation} presents the outline of our numerical procedure for the computation of a nonlinearity interval in $\interior(\mathcal{E})$.
-Given the initial point $\bar{\epsilon}$ at which the strict complementarity condition holds, Algorithm~\ref{alg:nonlinearity_computation} tracks forwards and backwards by iteratively solving auxiliary problems~\eqref{auxiliary_nonlinear_lower}.
-The procedure stops only when it reaches a point at which conditions~\eqref{liminf_optimal_condition} fail.
-The connectivity of the subintervals generated by Algorithm~\ref{alg:nonlinearity_computation} can be investigated by using the so-called roadmap algorithm~\cite[Chapter 16]{BPR06}.
-The roadmap algorithm has singly exponential complexity and its goal is to make a decision on whether the two points $\alpha_k$ and $\alpha(\delta)$, or $\beta_k$ and $\beta(\delta)$ belong to the same connected component of $\mathcal{S}(\delta,\bar{\epsilon})$.
-We omit the description here and refer the reader to~\cite[Chapter 16]{BPR06} for details.
+\paragraph{Outline of the numerical procedure} Based on auxiliary problems~\eqref{auxiliary_nonlinear_lower} and the above description, Algorithm~\ref{alg:nonlinearity_computation} presents the outline of our numerical procedure for the computation of a nonlinearity interval.
+Given the singleton invariancy set $\{\bar{\epsilon}\}$ at which the strict complementarity condition holds, Algorithm~\ref{alg:nonlinearity_computation} tracks forwards and backwards by iteratively solving auxiliary problems~\eqref{auxiliary_nonlinear_lower}.
+The procedure stops only when $\alpha_k$ and $\alpha_{k-1}$ (or $\beta_k$ and $\beta_{k-1}$) from two consecutive steps are sufficiently close.
+The connectivity of the subintervals generated by Algorithm~\ref{alg:nonlinearity_computation} is checked by using the quantifier elimination algorithm~\cite[Algorithm~14.5]{BPR06}.
+We employ the quantifier elimination algorithm to compute the \textit{quantifier free formula}~\cite[Theorem~2.77]{BPR06} whose solution set equals $S_{\pi(\bar{\epsilon})}$.
+We then invoke~\cite[Algorithm~10.17]{BPR06} to describe an ordered list of the real roots of the univariate polynomials in the quantifier free formula.
+Afterwards, we decide whether $[\alpha(\delta),\alpha_k)$ or $(\beta_k,\beta(\delta)]$ contains any real root from the list.
+We omit the description here and refer the reader to~\cite[Chapters~10 and~14]{BPR06} for details.